 - The Terms4FAIRskills terminology.
 Terms4FAIRskills is a collaborative project between a large network of European experts in FAIR (findable, accessible, interoperable, reusable) data.
 This activity contributes to CODATA’s work in data skills development.

-- The Hazard classification within the Sendai Framework for Disaster Risk Reduction 2015–2030 (‘the Sendai Framework’).
-This framework was one of three landmark agreements adopted by the United Nations in 2015, the other two being the Sustainable Development Goals of Agenda 2030 and the Paris Agreement on Climate Change.
+- Turning the newly launched ISC-UNDRR Hazard Information Profiles into a FAIR vocabulary.
+The UNDRR/ISC Hazard Information Profiles are a supplement to the UNDRR/ISC Hazard Definition & Classification Review: Technical Report (2020).
+The supplement comprises a description of each of the 302 hazard information profiles (HIPs), developed using a consultative process by scientists and experts across the globe.
+The Technical Working Group was chaired by Virginia Murray, Head of Global Disaster Risk Reduction, UK Health Security Agency and a member of the CODATA Executive Committee.
+The Sendai Framework for Disaster Risk Reduction 2015–2030 (‘the Sendai Framework’) was one of three landmark agreements adopted by the United Nations in 2015, the other two being the Sustainable Development Goals of Agenda 2030 and the Paris Agreement on Climate Change.
 The UNDRR/ISC Sendai Hazard Definition and Classification Review Technical Report supports all three agreements by providing a common set of hazard definitions for monitoring and reviewing implementation which calls for a data revolution, rigorous accountability mechanisms and renewed global partnerships.